The-Alphabet-Cartel/ash-nlp/docs/implementation_guide_v3_1.md

-# NLP Configuration Migration Implementation Guide v3.1 - Phase 2C Successfully Deployed
+# NLP Configuration Migration Implementation Guide v3.1 - Phase 3a In Progress

 ## Overview
 This guide outlines the complete recode of the configuration system for clean JSON + environment variable management with JSON defaults and ENV overrides pattern.

 **Project Scope**: This migration focuses exclusively on the **NLP Server (`ash/ash-nlp`)** configuration system.
 The Discord Bot (`ash/ash-bot`) will be addressed in a future phase after the NLP server's JSON configuration migration is fully completed.

-**Current Status**: 🎉 **PHASE 2C SUCCESSFULLY DEPLOYED AND OPERATIONAL** - Clean v3.1 architecture running in production
+**Current Status**: 🔄 **PHASE 3a IN PROGRESS - CRISIS PATTERN MIGRATION NEARLY COMPLETE** - Clean v3.1 architecture running in production with crisis pattern integration underway

 ## Design Philosophies and Core Principles